priobike/priobike-load-service/README.md

 # Load Service

-A microservice which estimates the current load on the backend.
+A microservice that estimates the current load on the backend.

 ## Quickstart